Pre-requisites & Selection Procedure

 Selection Procedure at a Glance

-- The process begins by downloading the pre-interview task thereby showing your interest in the course.
+- The process begins by submitting the application form thereby showing your interest in the course.
 Upon receiving your application, we will send you a pre-interview task to complete and submit.

 - If you qualify, and if your application is suitable, you will be invited for an interview.
 Although the interview is not a formal one, we ask you to dress for it in the same way as you would present yourself in a classroom teaching situation.
 Interviews will be conducted by telephone for applicants who are not currently residing in Hong Kong or China.